 Trump Is Trying Hard To Thwart Obamacare.
 How's That Going?

 The very day President Trump was sworn in — Jan.
-20, 2017 — he signed an executive order instructing administration officials "to waive, defer, grant exemptions from, or delay" implementing parts of the Affordable Care Act, while Congress got ready to repeal and replace Barack Obama's signature health law.
+20, 2017 — he signed an executive order instructing administration officials "to waive, defer, grant exemptions from, or delay" implementing parts of the Affordable Care Act, while Congress got ready to repeal and replace President Obama's signature health law.

-Months later, repeal and replace didn't work, after the late Arizona Sen. John McCain's dramatic thumbs down on a crucial vote (Trump still frequently mentions this moment in his speeches and rallies, including in his recent speech on Medicare).
+Months later, repeal and replace didn't work, after the late Sen. John McCain's dramatic thumbs down on a crucial vote (Trump still frequently mentions this moment in his speeches and rallies, including in his recent speech on Medicare).

-After that, the president and his administration shifted to a piecemeal approach, as they tried to take apart the ACA.
+After that, the president and his administration shifted to a piecemeal approach as they tried to take apart the ACA.
 "ObamaCare is a broken mess," the president tweeted in the fall of 2017, after repeal in Congress had failed.
 "Piece by piece, we will now begin the process of giving America the great HealthCare it deserves!"

 Two years later, what has his administration done to change the ACA, and who's been affected?
 Below are five of the biggest changes to the federal health law under President Trump.